Amanda Gorman steals the show at US presidential inauguration | DW | 21.01.2021

 On January 20, 2021, the organization hosted "an online watch party on Inauguration Day for its volunteers, alumnae and current teen participants to watch Gorman's performance," the website said.
 "WriteGirl has been pivotal in my life.
 It's been thanks to their support that I've been able to chase my dreams as a writer," Gorman said.

-In fact, as pointed out by the EducationWeekwebsite, quoting a National Endowment for the Arts survey from 2012 to 2017, the share of 18-24-year-olds reading poetry more than doubled during that period, "placing young adults above all other age groups" when it came to poetry-reading rates.
+In fact, as pointed out by the EducationWeekwebsite, quoting a National Endowment for the Arts survey from 2012 to 2017, the share of 18-24-year-olds reading poetry more than doubled during that period, "placing young adults above all other age groups" when it came to poetry-reading rates in the US.
 This, it should be noted, was the time when Amanda Gorman was growing up and going to school.

 At age 16, Gorman became the first-ever Los Angeles Youth Poet Laureate, and the first National Youth Poet Laureate at 19 in 2017.
 Speaking to Today.com about her being named poet laureate, Gorman said she was passionate about social and political change.
 She felt like she "must write, I must speak up, because too many people have been kept away from that opportunity."